ShardMC/arte/README-hangar.md

 _Download and install the mod or plugin from [Modrinth][modrinth-versions-url], [Hangar][hangar-versions-url], [Polymart][polymart-updates-url], [Spigot][spigot-updates-url] or [GitHub Releases][github-releases-url]._

 1. Start your server
-2. Open arte's config file
+2. Open Arte's config file
 3. Set `address` to your server's public address
 4. Open the port specified in config (`1648`) or put already opened port in the `port` field in config.
 5. Restart your server